Abe Sapien: Hellboy (2004)

 In the 2004 film adaptation, Hellboy, Sapien is portrayed by Doug Jones, and voiced by an uncredited David Hyde Pierce who refused credit out of respect for Jones's performance.
 This version of Abe has a dolphin-like frontal lobe that enables him to transmit and receive electro-psychic information in the same way that cetaceans use sonar.
 He also has an encyclopedic knowledge of the occult and holds paranormal expertise rivaled only by Professor Bruttenholm.
 Additionally, he is unable to survive out of water for long periods without a collar-like apparatus that provides water to his gills.

 Hellboy II: The Golden Army (2008)

-Sapien appeared in the film's 2008 sequel, Hellboy II: The Golden Army, in which he was played by Doug Jones who provides his speaking parts.
+Sapien appeared in the film's 2008 sequel, Hellboy II: The Golden Army, once again portrayed by Jones, who also performs the character's speaking voice.
 He doesn't wear his breathing apparatus as much in this film, and he shows his marksman skills in the film.
 He is also the one who discovers Liz's pregnancy in the mission where Hellboy is revealed to the world.
 He falls in love with the elf Princess Nuala, which leads to his helping Prince Nuada by giving him the magical crown piece (to control the Golden Army) for her safety, but Princess Nuala kills herself to prevent Nuada from killing Hellboy.
 While mourning her loss, he decides to follow Liz and Hellboy in leaving the B.P.R.D.